bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   @parameter_annotation_decorator({
       "parameters": {
           "detectors": {
-              # 'AllDetectors' is the built-in enum type.
-All detectors (readable
+              # '__DEVICE__' is the built-in type.
+The plan will accept a list of
-              #   devices) from the namespace will be automatically included
+              # object names (strings), validate the parameter type and attempt to
-              #   in the list ('det1', 'det2', 'det3' and 'det4').
+              # convert all string to device objects (not to plans).
-              "annotation": "typing.List[AllDetectors]",
+              "annotation": "typing.List[__DEVICE__]",
-              # Explicitly defining the type 'AllDetectors' will override
+              # If '__DEVICE__' is explicitly defined in the 'devices' section,
-              #   the default behavior (only for this parameter).
+              # it will be treated as a custom enum type(only for this parameter).
           }
       }
   })
   def plan_demo5c(detectors, npts: int, delay: float=1.0):
       <code implementing the plan>

-Definitions of custom enum types for devices or plans may include any devices defined in startup scripts and loaded into RE Worker namespace.
+The lists of custom enum types for devices or plans may include any device or plan names defined in startup scripts and loaded into RE Worker namespace.
 The type definitions are saved as part of plan representations in the list of existing plans.
 If built-in enum types are used, the definitions will contain full lists of devices from the namespace.
 When lists of allowed plans are generated for user groups, custom type definitions are filtered based on user group